Budgeting

 When first starting work it can be tempting to spend everything we earn – there’s nothing like that flush feeling after a first payday!
 But we’ll be much better off if we get into the habit of putting some money aside to help reach our goals.

 Whether it’s a house deposit, car, overseas travel or study, a budget will help you get there.
-Once you know how much you’re getting paid, you can set up a budget with the budget calculator.
+Once you know how much you’re getting paid, you can set up a budget with the budget planner.

 When making a budget you list what we earn, what you expect to spend, and find out whether you have any money left over.